 6. Iceage – New Brigade

 Perhaps the most amazing thing about Iceage is that they make punk music that isn’t nostalgic or retro-minded – something very hard to find.
 It’s the punk music of 2011.
 Not because they use synths and Ableton or whatever – they don’t appear to care about the past, or future, or anything like that.
 These Danish teenagers just express their anger and frustration in whatever way that they do.
-No bullshit.
-And the noise they make is fucking badass.
+And the noise they make is badass.
 New Brigade is a consistent and perfectly-recorded document of their work.
 Easily one of the most memorable and exhilarating albums of the year.